Free financial accounting 1 revision

 b.
 Statement of financial position as at 30 June 2019.

-10. There are several reasons why a company might not wish to distribute all its profits to shareholders .Which of the following is one of the reasons?
+6. Outline two(2) reasons why a company might not wish to distribute all its profits to shareholders.

-12. Under the double-entry accounting method, every transaction is recorded two accounts; a debit and a credit.
-Debit entries results in _______.
+7. Under the double-entry accounting method, every transaction is recorded in two accounts; a debit and a credit.
+Debit entries result in :

-13. Xi, Yiu and Zao are partners’ operating a business under the name Baduli.
-The trial balance for the partnership as at 31 march 2021 was as follows:
+8. Xi, Yiu, and Zao are partners operating a business under the name Baduli.
+The trial balance for the partnership as of 31 March 2021 was as follows:

 Trial balance